For Solo Lawyers Who Want Out Of The Legal Profession

 You feel burnt out, disillusioned, and trapped.

-This isn’t just about leaving a job as a lawyer.
+This isn’t just about leaving a job as a sole practitioner.

-It’s about recognising the beginning of the end of your career as a lawyer.
+It’s about recognising the beginning of the end of your career as a solo solicitor.

-Letting go of your lawyer identity is indeed one of the hardest parts.
-Indeed many lawyers never retire.
-They keep practising until the end.
-The ego attached to being a lawyer is tough to walk away from and understandably so.
+Letting go of your solo lawyer identity is indeed one of the hardest parts.
+The ego attached to being a lawyer practising on their own is tough to walk away from and understandably so.

 It is however OK to feel disillusioned.
 To want out.
 To crave something more than what you’re doing right now.

-Change is easy to imagine, but harder to execute.
+Change is easy to imagine, but legal career reinvention for the sole legal practitioner is harder to execute.

-Time invested, cost of legal education, fear of being perceived as a failure, the big drop in salary, the ego hit to your identity - these are all real barriers to you stopping being a lawyer - when you probably should.
+Time invested, fear of being perceived as a failure as well as the ego hit to your identity - these are all real barriers to you stopping moving on to something else when you probably should.

-If any or all the above sounds like you, and you want to have a chat about leaving the legal profession, reach out to Paul Ippolito here for a chat
+If any or all the above sounds like you, and you want to have a chat about leaving solo practice, reach out to Paul Ippolito here for an obligation free chat

-We wrote this and designed this coaching program for those who have well and truly had enough of being a lawyer.
+We provide coaching for those who have well and truly had enough of being a sole practitioner solicitor.

-This coaching program we are promoting here instead is for the lawyer who knows, deep down, they no longer want to practise law.
+This coaching we are promoting here instead is for the solo lawyer who knows, deep down, they no longer want to practise law on their own.

 You no longer want to be one.